Karamchedu massacre: Aftermath and convictions

 The Karamchedu incident evoked widespread outrage and protests by Dalit activists in the state.
 In response to the massacre, leaders like Bojja Tharakam and Katti Padma Rao decided to establish an 'independent Dalit movement' in the state and formed the Andhra Pradesh Dalit Mahasabha, breaking away from the then popular class discourse and focusing specifically on the issues of caste and untouchability.
 Katti Padma Rao lived in Chirala at the time when Karamchedu victims came to the town and he witnessed the situation in the refugee camp and the local hospital.
 This provided the ideological impetus for the formation of Dalit Mahasabha.
 The organisation sought to mobilize and organize Dalits to fight against oppression and stand for Dalit assertion, rights and justice.
 The Dalit Mahasabha movement identified itself with B. R. Ambedkar's ideologies and employed them as its principal strategy.

 A Dalit woman, who was a principal witness to the massacre, was murdered in August 1987.
 Following the efforts of Dalit Mahasabha, the state government announced some aid for the victims.
 Several court cases were fought and the Ongole district court initially sentenced 159 people to life imprisonment, which was later struck down by the Andhra Pradesh High Court due to benefit of doubt.
 The final verdict was delivered by the Supreme Court in 2008 (10 years after the case was filed), sentencing the main accused to life imprisonment and 30 others to three years of imprisonment.

-Avenging the Karamchedu massacre, the People's War Group murdered Chenchu Ramaiah who was a key accused in the violence, though the Dalit Mahasabha opposed such violent moves.
+Avenging the Karamchedu massacre, the People's War Group murdered Daggubati Chenchu Ramaiah who was a key accused in the violence, though the Dalit Mahasabha opposed such violent moves.